tenzir/tenzir/web/blog/tenzir-v4.17/index.md

 ## Send Events to Azure Log Analytics

-The shining star of Tenzir v4.17 is the new [`azure-log-analytics` sink operator][azure-log-analytics-operator], which sends events to [Log Analytics in Azure Monitor][log-analytics-overview].
+The shining star of Tenzir v4.17 is the new `azure-log-analytics` sink operator, which sends events to [Log Analytics in Azure Monitor][log-analytics-overview].

-[azure-log-analytics-operator]: /next/operators/azure-log-analytics
 [log-analytics-overview]: https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-overview

 ## Lookup Table Timeouts